 - Explore the only remaining windmill in Barbados

 - One of the most spectacular views of the east coast

 Other Attractions Near Morgan Lewis Mill

-St. Nicholas Abbey is one of the majestic great houses of Barbados it has been well preserve for the past 350 years.
-This 17th century house is perhaps the last such house anywhere in the world.
+St. Nicholas Abbey is one of the majestic great houses of Barbados it has been well preserved for the past 350 years.
+This 17th-century house is perhaps the last such house anywhere in the world.

 Learn more about St. Nicholas Abbey

 The Barbados Wildlife Reserve is the perfect place to observe the Barbados Green Monkeys and a host of other animals in their natural environment.

 Learn more about the Barbados Wildlife Reserve